brianshumate/vaultron/README.md

 [^] Vaultron formed
 ```

-You can now interact with vault and consul CLI utilities after
+You are now almost ready interact with `vault` and `consul` CLI utilities or the Vault or Consul HTTP APIs.
-exporting the following environment variables in your shell:

 ```
 export CONSUL_HTTP_ADDR="localhost:8500"